Note: This article contains an affiliate link to Apple. If you click through and make a purchase, we earn a small commission at no extra cost to you.

 A Difficult Way To Build A Fence

 The fencers would have first sunk sets of two vertical posts side by side, about 300mm apart.
-Then they would cut down coolabah trees and laid them horizontally, slotting them in between the sets of vertical posts.
+Then they cut down mulga or coolabah trees and laid them horizontally, slotting them in between the sets of vertical posts.

-By doing this, they would have formed the wooden fence you can see the remnants of now.
+In this manner, they formed the wooden fence you can see the remnants of now.
 This would have been an incredibly labour-intensive way of building a fence.
 But the pastoralists were simply using the resources they had available.

 The Final Act

-Pretty soon you’re back in the sand dune country, in amongst the red dunes.
+Pretty soon youโre back in the sand dune country, in among the red dunes.
 The contrast between here and the lake bed is quite stark.
-Not only has the sand turned a deep red colour again, but you’re actually quite protected.
+Not only has the sand turned a deep red colour again, but youโre actually quite protected.

 Surprisingly, the trees are quite thick in between the dunes.
-We saw some green patches were the water lies after rain.
+We saw some green patches where the water lies after rain.
 So obviously the trees are tapping into this ground water.

 Lake Pinaroo and Sturt National Park are on Wongkumara and Maljangata country.